bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-07-11-nature-of-love.md

+---
+layout: post
+title: The Nature of Love
+published: true
+date: 2024-07-11
+readtime: true
+categories: ['WOMAN WITH A MOVIE CAMERA']
+tags: [Comedy, Romance]
+metadata: 'Japan 1961, 111 mins<br> Director: Akira Kurosawa'
+pdf: '2024-07-08-yojimbo.pdf'
+---

 Philosophy professor Sophia has been living with her partner Xavier for ten years.
 Their relationship is intellectually stimulating; however, when she meets rugged carpenter Sylvain, an intense physical chemistry erupts.

 Monia Chokri’s fun romantic comedy is an extremely sexy watch – packed with laughs and some razor-sharp truths about desire, social class and co-dependency.

-bfi.org.uk
+**bfi.org.uk**

 ‘Humans destroy to create new things,’ observes Sophia idly at a Montreal dinner party.
 It’s the faintest batsqueak of warning to the audience that this sweet-natured fortyish lecturer on the philosophy of love, snug in a pleasant, passionless marriage, will find herself sideswiped by a _coup de foudre_.
 Monia Chokri’s spiky tale has all the elements of a twinkly Netflix romcom, as Sophia (Magalie Lépine-Blondeau) falls hard and fast for Sylvain (Pierre-Yves Cardinal), the rugged, beer-swilling contractor renovating her rural lake cabin.
 But from them she’s fashioned a sharp, sensuous comedy, puzzling over the clash between love and class identity to stitch Sophia and Sylvain’s torrid affair into a pointed social satire.